Rokiis1/roadmap/6.Module/test_managment.md

 **Explanation:**

 Risk Management in Testing is a proactive approach to identify, assess, and mitigate risks that could negatively impact the software testing process and the quality of the final product.
-It involves understanding what risk is, identifying potential risks, and assessing them based on their likelihood of occurrence and potential impact.

 **Key Concepts:**

-1. **Understanding Risk in Testing:** Risk in testing refers to the potential for a software product to fail to meet its requirements or to produce unexpected or undesirable outcomes.
-It's important to understand that risk is inherent in any software project and that the goal of risk management is not to eliminate risk, but to manage it effectively.
+1. **Understanding Risk in Testing:** Risk in testing refers to the potential for a software product to fail to meet its requirements.

-2. **Risk Identification:** This is the first step in the risk management process.
-It involves identifying potential risks that could impact the software testing process.
+2. **Risk Identification:** It involves identifying potential risks that could impact the software testing process.
 This could include technical risks (like software bugs or system failures), process risks (like delays or resource shortages), and external risks (like changes in market conditions or regulatory requirements).

 3. **Risk Assessment:** Once risks have been identified, they need to be assessed in terms of their likelihood of occurrence and their potential impact.
 This helps to prioritize risks and to develop appropriate mitigation strategies.